-- Strong organizational, written and oral communication skills.
+- Strong organizational, written, critical thinking and oral communication skills.

 - Must be able to work independently, establish priorities, and meet deadlines with minimal supervision.

-- Working knowledge of the FAR and DFAR
+- Advanced knowledge of the FAR and DFAR.

 The Leidos pay range for this job level is a general guideline only and not a guarantee of compensation or salary.
 Additional factors considered in extending an offer include (but are not limited to) responsibilities of the job, education, experience, knowledge, skills, and abilities, as well as internal equity, alignment with market data, applicable bargaining agreement (if any), or other law.

 Leidos is a Fortune 500® innovation company rapidly addressing the world’s most vexing challenges in national security and health.
 The company's global workforce of 47,000 collaborates to create smarter technology solutions for customers in heavily regulated industries.
 Headquartered in Reston, Virginia, Leidos reported annual revenues of approximately $15.4 billion for the fiscal year ended December 29, 2023.
 For more information, visit www.Leidos.com.

 Pay and benefits are fundamental to any career decision.
 That's why we craft compensation packages that reflect the importance of the work we do for our customers.
 Employment benefits include competitive compensation, Health and Wellness programs, Income Protection, Paid Leave and Retirement.
 More details are available here.